Trickster: Literature and popular culture

 In modern literature, the trickster survives as a character archetype, not necessarily supernatural or divine, sometimes no more than a stock character.

 Often, the trickster is distinct in a story by their acting as a sort of catalyst; their antics are the cause of other characters' discomfiture, but they are left untouched.
 Shakespeare's Puck is an example of this.

 Another once-famous example was the character Froggy the Gremlin on the early USA children's television show "Andy's Gang".
 A cigar-puffing puppet, Froggy induced the adult humans around him to engage in ridiculous and self-destructive hi-jinks.

 For example, many European fairy tales have a king who wants to find the best groom for his daughter by ordering several trials.
 No brave and valiant prince or knight manages to win them, until a poor and simple peasant comes.
 With the help of his wits and cleverness, instead of fighting, they evade or fool monsters, villains and dangers in unorthodox ways.
 Against expectations, the most unlikely candidate passes the trials and receives the reward.

 More modern and obvious examples of the trickster archetype include Bugs Bunny, the Cheshire Cat from Lewis Caroll's Alice's Adventures in Wonderland and Jerry from Tom and Jerry.

-When writing the screenplay for The Curse of the Black Pearl, Ted Elliott and Terry Rossio envisioned Jack Sparrow as a trickster, and Hector Barbossa as his corrupt foil, though the characters can be viewed as both light and dark tricksters.
+Several characters from DC Comics were characterized as tricksters, such as Joker in Batman and Trickster in The Flash.
+When the Comics Code Authority banned gore, innuendo and excessive violence, it stripped Batman of his menace and transformed the Joker into a goofy, thieving trickster without his original homicidal tendencies.
+Since the Bronze Age of Comics, the Joker has been interpreted as an archetypal trickster, displaying talents for cunning intelligence, social engineering, pranks, theatricality, and idiomatic humor.
+Like the trickster, the Joker alternates between malicious violence and clever, harmless whimsy.
+He is amoral and not driven by ethical considerations, but by a shameless and insatiable nature, and although his actions are condemned as evil, he is necessary for cultural robustness.
+The trickster employs amoral and immoral acts to destabilize the status quo and reveal cultural, political, and ethical hypocrisies that society attempts to ignore.
+However, the Joker differs in that his actions typically only benefit himself.
+The Joker possesses abnormal body imagery, reflecting an inversion of order.
+The trickster is simultaneously subhuman and superhuman, a being that indicates a lack of unity in body and mind.
+In Arkham Asylum: A Serious House on Serious Earth, the Joker serves as Batman's trickster guide through the hero's own psyche, testing him in various ways before ultimately offering to cede his rule of the Asylum to Batman.
+The Joker's unpredictable, homicidal nature makes him one of the most feared supervillains in the DC Universe; the Trickster says in the 1995 miniseries Underworld Unleashed, "When super-villains want to scare each other, they tell Joker stories."